chuckstack/chuckstack.github.io/src-ls/stack-faq.md

 Here are the details:

 - What is the purpose of the stack-academy?
 We want to accelerate your learning curve and provide an interactive environment to overcome challenges.
 - Do you need to join to use the chuck-stack?
 No.
 - Do you need to join to get prioirty support?
 Yes.
 - Is there a way to get phone support?
 Yes, we hold multiple online meetings per week where anyone can bring any topic.
 - What is the minimum purchase?
 The stack-academy is a monthly subscription.
 The minimum purchase is one month.
 You may join and cancel as many times as is needed to accomplish your goals.
 - Are there special pricing considerations for individuals (students or aspiring integrators)?
 Yes.
 Complete this form for consideration.
 - How do I join? [click here](https://buy.stripe.com/7sIbLIeeU3oT4IEfYY)

+## What is a Superclerk?

+A superclerk is someone performing a role that demonstrates above average capabilities and propels the whole team to next level performance.
+The best way to describe a superclerk is by example.
+Imagine a team of AP and AR clerks.
+The team spends the majority of the day transcribing data.
+A superclerk emerges thinking there must be a better way.
+The superclerk does the following:

+- Ties AI to their email to classify which emails contain new invoices.
+- Automates sending the invoice to Google's AI document service for data extraction.
+- Automates mapping the extracted details into a format for invoice upload in the ERP.

+It is important to note that most IT departments could do the same; however, it is also important to note that most IT departments are severely understaffed and behind on existing projects.
+Identifying superclerks and giving them the tools to automate their roles changes the game and can create an order of magnitude of improvement in both velocity and efficiency.

 ## What is the current status of chuck-stack?